ehealthsuisse/EPR-by-example/files/ProvideXAssertion.md

 # Test Opportunity

-The transaction can be tested with the Gazelle test suite of the **[EPR reference environment](https://ehealthsuisse.ihe-europe.net)**, or test systems of the EPR communities.
+The transaction can be tested with the test suite of the **[EPR reference environment](./gazelle.md)** or test systems of the EPR communities.